 At the time of writing this, our domain authority isn’t high enough to compete effectively for this term.

 That said, because the topic is so central to our services, it is worth targeting.
-We will eventually do so in the future anyway.

 This way, you can rank well without having to wait years for your first taste of organic traffic.